bakhyt/kazakh-extrinsic-plagiarism-detection/1-dataset-preparation/kazakh-expert-assessments/README.md

   With 97.15% of the translations deemed acceptable, the Google-translated Kazakh texts maintain their intended meaning with minimal discrepancies.

 - **Plagiarism Signal Preservation:**
-  The translated texts retain expected plagiarism patterns—with approximately 80% of text pairs being plagiarized—demonstrating that translation has little adverse impact on the detection signal.
+  The translated texts retain the expected plagiarism patterns.
+In the original PAN dataset, 80% of the 2,000 text pairs were plagiarized, and after translation into Kazakh, experts assessed 80.5% of these texts as plagiarized.
+This minimal difference demonstrates that translation has little adverse impact on the detection signal.

 - **Expert Consistency:**
   The high inter-rater reliability (as evidenced by the 200 duplicated tasks) reinforces the robustness of the assessments, confirming the overall quality and suitability of the translated dataset for further use in the extrinsic plagiarism detection pipeline.